Philippine Legend: The Legend of Mango

 What the father was referring to?
 It was a fortunate seed that his father and mother had been keeping, shaped like a heart.
-The very ill father had instructed his youngest son to take care of the seed just like the way he loved and cared of his negligent father.
+The very ill father had instructed his youngest son to take care of the seed just like the way he loved and cared for his negligent father.

-When the father passed a way, the youngest son planted the heart shaped seed and takes care of it everyday.
+When the father passed away, the youngest son planted the heart-shaped seed and took care of it when the seedling emerged.
 He watered it everyday and pulled weeds around the sprout.
-Soon, the sprout grew to be a strong, big tree.
+Soon, the sprout grew to be a strong, big tree with feather-like leaves.

-The day came that the tree bears cluster of green fruits shaped like hearts.
-And when the fruits ripened, they turned out to be yellow in color.
+The day came that the tree bore clusters of green fruits in the shape of a heart.
+And when the fruits ripened, they turned out to be yellow.
 And they're sweet!

 The youngest son was so lucky.
-When he sold the ripe fruits, the wholesalers paid him a lot of money.
-And he planted again the seeds of the remaining ripe fruits so the trees will multiply.
-And so the next year, he got a land of his own where he planted a lot more fruits.
+He sold the ripe fruits and the wholesalers paid him a lot of money.
+He decided to plant again the seeds of the remaining ripe fruits so the trees will multiply.
+And so the next year, he got a land of his own where he planted a lot more mango trees.

-In case you are wondering about his two elder brothers, well, they both had consumed all their shares as years passed while their youngest brother's effort had all paid off in all that he did.
+In case you are wondering about his two older brothers, well, they both had consumed all their shares as years passed while their youngest brother's effort had all paid off in all that he did.

-Then the time came when the youngest son had bought their old family home and the lands his parents owned before.
-And he also invited his two elder brothers to live with him in the new house on the center of the land he had got for mango plantation.
+Then the time came when the youngest son had bought their old family home and the lands that his parents owned before.
+Not only that, he also invited his two older brothers to live with him in the new house in the center of the land that he bought for mango plantation.